JiriNenahlo/galaxy3apollo_android_layout_fixes/README.md

-Android layout fixes for the Galaxy 3 GT-I5800 - LDPI device
+Android layout fixes for the Galaxy 3 GT-I5800
 ==================================

 branch cm-10.1 - for CyanogenMod 10.1 - experimental build